LinusBorg/portal-vue/docs/api/wormhole.md

 :::

 :::warning Public API
-The wormhole object exposes quite a view properties and methods.
+The wormhole object exposes quite a few properties and methods.
 With regard to semver, only the properties and methods documented below are considered part of the public API.

 Use any other properties at your own risk.
 :::